sezanzeb/copy-rename-repeat/README.md

     sudo apt install python

-Save the code above to repository.py.
 Then you can run the script using a console and:

     python repository.py -s "source/" -d "destination/"